Akarshakk/F-Buddy/README.md

-# Finzo - Student Finance Management App
+# Finzo - One Stop Finance Management App

 **A comprehensive financial management platform designed for college students.**